james-helou/james-helou/README.md

 I'm a Software Engineering Co-op student at the McGill University.

-- 🔭 I’m currently learning Python and Java
+- 🔭 I’m currently working on some personal projects and continuously learning.
 - 🥅 My goal this year is to estbalish a GitHub presence and refine my skills.
 - 👨‍💻 Actively looking for Co-op Internships